nicolasberube/Arzette_Randomizer/README.md

 NPC requirements are local.
 For example, Cypress needs 3 plants to give the Lamp Oil Upgrade in Faramore.
 If Cypress' randomised location is now in Caves, then he will be there, but still ask for 3 plants to give an item.

 Enemy spawns are not randomised for now.

+# TODO

+The trading sequence could be included like any other objects if we change the game so that we can hold on to multiple items of the trading sequence at a time.

+Jewels are not included in the pool, but they could be.

+Bombs are not included in the pool.
+They could be if we code an extra location (at the start of a specified level), and make sure that bombs cannot spawn in bag and shop before that collection.

+Bonus scrolls logic needs to be changed so one spawns every level, and location must be documented as out-in-the-open or quest-reward to include NPC and bonus scrolls in the general item pool.